-CDV-135 Supervision of Adults in a Child Development Program 3.0 Units/3.0 hours LEC
+CDV-135 Supervision of Adults in a Child Development Program

 This course will explore methods and principles of supervising auxiliary staff and trainees in early childhood programs.
 It explores the role of experienced teachers who function as mentors to new teachers and staff while addressing the needs of children, parents and other staff.

 Recommended Preparation: CDV 100 or CDV 101

-CDV-140 Working With School-Aged Children and Youth
+CDV-140 Working with School-Aged Children and Youth